rexdex/recompiler/readme.md

 }
 ```

 It takes around 300 functions to get the simple app to start.
-Most of the are very similar (if not exactly the same) as the Windows counterparts.
+Most of them are very similar (if not exactly the same) as the Windows counterparts.
 The rest is mostly guess work.

 ## Future Work